FallibleVagrant/warning_window/README.md

 > [!WARNING]
 > This is a hobby project that is mostly finished.
 It won't be receiving new features.

-warning_window is largely an experiment in writing a networking application with a binary protocol.
+warning_window is largely an experiment in writing a networked application with a binary protocol.
 Its functionality is similar to the `notify-send` command on most Linux distributions.

 The server component receives messages over the network from any number of clients.
 There are no controls in place to handle malicious clients, though, so don't expose the server to the public Internet unless it's through a tunnel that requires authorization first.
 If you are curious about the specifics of the protocol, there is a little documentation in the source code.

-The project was inspired by the small corner widget I implemented for [connwatch](https://github.com/falliblevagrant/adhocrays), as well as [this animation by vewn](https://www.youtube.com/watch?v=KJNWlMiL1zM&t=52) ([invidious link](https://iv.melmac.space/watch?v=KJNWlMiL1zM&t=52)).
+The project was inspired by the small corner widget I implemented for [connwatch](https://github.com/falliblevagrant/connwatch), as well as [this animation by vewn](https://www.youtube.com/watch?v=KJNWlMiL1zM&t=52) ([invidious link](https://iv.melmac.space/watch?v=KJNWlMiL1zM&t=52)).

+This repository contains the server (the "ww" folder), an interactive client, and a convenience API for sending network requests to a server.

 ## Dependencies
 This project uses Raylib, as well as my custom Rust bindings for it.
 Both are included as submodules of this repo.